knowit/realtimegram/script.md

 Short list of frameworks used in Node

 ### Slide 8
-Express

 * Small, but powerful web framework
-* Has all the features you would expect a framework
+* Has all the features you would expect from a framework
   * HTTP Helper methods like redirection, caching, request and response handling etc
   * A robust routing engine
   * Content negotiation